 2. Refresh Rate

 The ideal refresh rate must be native to your monitor’s refresh rate for the best results.

 Render resolution is the resolution at which your CPU will render the resolutions of your game.
 Lowering this can increase the Frame Rate but this will make a mess of the game.
 We recommend setting its value to 100 units and try saving frames elsewhere.

 It is best to keep it automatic.
 This will allow the system to pick up the native aspect ratio of your monitor, which is what we recommend.
 Playing with the Aspect Ratio can hamper the overall graphics and FPS.

-This must be set to unlimited.
+Set it to unlimited.
 Setting this value to unlimited will allow you to use the maximum efficiency of your hardware to deliver the best frame rate.
-And as discussed above frame rates are a crucial factor in a competitive game.
+And frame rates are a crucial factor in a competitive game.
 In case if you feel that the game is too choppy, you can lower the value.

 So, we would recommend a normal value for this setting.
 As the difference between different settings is not so prominent and noticeable in-game.

 Since this settings option in warzone doesn’t put a very high impact on your system you can pull it up to make your game look better.
 Obviously, you can put much higher values only if you have a pretty decent rig.
-But if you are the one who wants to save a couple of frames for a faster game on your basic gaming setup, setting this to ‘low’ is a better option.
+But if you want to save a couple of frames for a faster game, setting this to ‘low’ is a better option.

 To understand the gameplay, this can be a crucial setting.
 We recommend keeping it enabled as it has a little or no impact on your FPS.
 Also, it helps you in determining where players have been in-game and where they are shooting.